yasten/cv/index.md

 <br />

 <p>- Presented to a panel of iGEM judges and over 300 audience members.<br />
 - Analysis of experimental data in Microsoft Excel and Graphpad Prism.
-Visualised data for academic presentation using Graphpad Prism<br />
+Visualised data for academic presentation using Graphpad Prism.<br />
-- Managed team members for collection and reporting of data needed for the Parts Registry.</p>
+- Managed team members for collection and reporting of data needed for the Parts Registry.<br />
+- Achieved gold award and 2 special prize nominations.</p>

 ## Awards